Kalkara

 Kalkara (Il-Kalkara) is a village in the Port Region of Malta, with a population of 3,014 as of March 2014.
-The name is derived from the Latin word for lime (Calce), and it is believed that there was a lime kiln present there since Roman times.
+The name is derived from the Latin word for lime (calce), and it is believed that there was a lime kiln present there since Roman times.
 Kalkara forms part of the inner harbour area and occupies the area around Kalkara Creek.
-The town has its own Local Council and is bordered by the cities of Birgu and Żabbar, as well as the town of Xgħajra.
+The town has its own local council and is bordered by Birgu, Żabbar, and Xgħajra.

 History

-The village of Kalkara developed as a small fishing community around the sheltered inlet of Kalkara Creek.
-Some historians believe that the land that today is known as Kalkara, was one of the first to be inhabited by the initial dwellers of Malta that came from nearby island of Sicily.
-The idea behind this theory is that the inlets of the Grand Harbour could have provided these primitive emigrants with the needed shelter after having endured their long voyage in the Mediterranean Sea.
-Nevertheless, such theories cannot be proven and Kalkara's early history will remain largely unknown.
+Kalkara budded as a small fishing community around the sheltered inlet of Kalkara Creek.
+Some historians believe the land today known as Kalkara was one of the first to be inhabited by the initial dwellers of Malta coming from Sicily.
+They argue that the Grand Harbour's inlets could have provided these emigrants shelter after their long voyage in the Mediterranean.
+But such a theory cannot be proven and Kalkara's early history will remain largely unknown.

-The Christian era in Kalkara presumably began with the construction of the Palaeochristian hypogea in the zone known as Xagħra ta' Santa Duminka situated in its parish boundary.
-In them, the first Christian cults began to be performed and this is today attributed to the depiction of an Orant inside the hypogea.
+Christianity presumably reached Kalkara when the Paleochristian hypogeums were built in Xagħra ta' Santa Duminka (Saint Domenica's garigue), found in the parish boundary.
+Here, the first Christian cults started to be performed, today attributed to the depiction of an orant inside the hypogeums.

-The name given to this village, Kalkara, comes from the Latin word calce literally meaning lime (in Maltese ġir), the reason for this being that in this locality lime-kilns were usually found.
-Thus, its motto is A Calce Nomen.
-The emblem is a green scutcheon, divided into two parts: half being blue representing the sea, and the other being gold with a burning flame.
+The village's name comes from the Latin word calce meaning lime (Maltese: ġir), as lime kilns traditionally populated it; hence too its motto A Calce Nomen.
+Kalkara's emblem is a green scutcheon split in half: a blue part representing the sea, and a gold part with a burning flame.